dheeti/beatdoc/Useful-Links.md

-A Very useful blog about Healthcare IT - [MotorCycle Guy](http://motorcycleguy.blogspot.in/)
+A Very useful blog about Healthcare IT - <a href="http://motorcycleguy.blogspot.in/" target="_blank">MotorCycle Guy </a>